ritesh031/Daily-LeetCode/README.md

 # Daily-LeetCode

-Now, these stricks matter for me
+Now, these streak matter for me